pygsl/pygsl/doc/ref/install.rst

 Ready....

-**Do not test the interface in the distribution root or in the directories or .**
+**Do not test the interface in the distribution root** In this case python will search for all modules in the distribution directory ``pygsl``.

 If you find unresolved symbols later on, delete the C source in the swig\_src files.
 Check that swig can be called from the command line.
 Then start the build process again.

 In this case swig will rebuild the C files.
-The swig\_src files distributed with pygsl are to an up to date version of GSL (1.16 as of this writing).
+The swig\_src files distributed with pygsl are to an up to date version of GSL (2.4 as of this writing).
 Swig parses partly some header header files and builds the appropriate interface functions.
 If you have an older GSL version locally installed, the sources in the swig\_src directory can contain